delwiv/err-tree/README.md

 ![err-tree rendering](https://bytebucket.org/lsystems/err-tree/raw/tip/docs/images/err-tree-complex-beautifier.png)

+err-tree is fully tested with mocha and code coverage is reported at 100% by istanbul.
+I will make my best to keep it that way.

 ## Creating new error types using the `errTree` function

 `err-tree` is a function allowing you to create errors easily.
 Its prototype looks like: